samjones00/docs/docs/_documentation/Design-Message-Based-API.md

 The important concept to keep in mind is that the entire query (aka Request) is captured in the Request Message (i.e. Request DTO) and not in the server method signatures.
-The obvious immediate benefit of adopting a message-based design is that any combination of the above RPC calls can be fulfilled in 1 remote message, by a single service implementation.
+The obvious immediate benefit of adopting a message-based design is that any combination of the above RPC calls can be fulfilled in 1 remote message, by a single service implementation which improves cacheability and simplifies maintenance and testing with the reduced API surface area.

 ## WebApi vs ServiceStack API Design